jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="60" />
 <img src="images/1.%20Commands%20Main%20Concepts.015b.png" width="60" />

+A nested command may be a command inside another command with no lines going to or from it.

-They may coincide with the terms:
+The concept of nested commands may coincide with the terms:

 - Code blocks
 - Clauses